Religious School

 Philosophy

-KBE is rooted in Holistic Jewish Education.
+KBE is rooted in the principles of holistic Jewish education.
 We seek to cultivate the mind, heart, and soul of each child, so that they may find their own unique Jewish voice.
-We celebrate what makes us unique, while seeking meaningful connection to one another and our greater global Jewish family.
+We celebrate what makes us each unique, while also seeking meaningful connection to one another and our greater global Jewish family.

 Community